 “Everything beyond a school being an exam factory”

 Schools in England have been criticised in recent years as being little more than “exam factories”, offering an increasingly narrow curriculum and producing credentialed but not critically educated students ( Coffield & Williamson, 2011; Kulz, 2017).
 Countering this reductive and instrumental thrust in English schools, the leaders, when asked to articulate the vision underlying the establishment of the trust, emphasised their wish to offer students a “rich education” that went beyond a narrow focus on exam results and that incorporated a focus on the wider curriculum “and not just around the traditional things of English, [and] Maths”.
 The term “rich” here is intended to mean broad and diverse, but there is also a linguistic connection to material wealth, underscored in the emphasis placed on “giving the twenty thousand pound education to the child whose family doesn’t even earn that because that’s the great inequality of this society”.
 In other words, “what we wanted to do was to give the poorest children the same experiences as the most affluent get”.
 Here we see the projection of a heroic and emancipatory imaginary identity on the part of the trust leadership, unconsciously positioning themselves as contemporary “Robin Hoods” as they work to restore social justice in the unequal world of neoliberalised England.
-We also see, the unconsciously financialised terms in which this identity is constructed, how “the virtual world of symbols strucures empirical reality, permeates all aspects of daily life, and burrows deep into the psyche” ( Finkelde, 2017, p.
+We also see, the unconsciously financialised terms in which this identity is constructed, how “the virtual world of symbols structures empirical reality, permeates all aspects of daily life, and burrows deep into the psyche” ( Finkelde, 2017, p.
 151).

 Specifically, it could be argued that unconsciously lurking within the expression “a rich education” and masked further by the more polite, less vulgar term, that is, “affluent”, is the very-English conflation of wealth and value involving the idolisation of the rich – as “wealth creators” and entrepreneurs – and the corollary demonisation of the poor – as feckless and irresponsible ( Jones, 2011).
 The pervasive power of such attitudes may explain the leaders’ money-related metaphor in making a seemingly offhand reference to “our experience of, you know, making silk purses out of pigs’ ears a million times”; it may also help explain their unconscious distancing of themselves from those they are educating when they described themselves as “knowing how to give it [a rich education] to those people”.
 There is an uncomfortable ambivalence of the position of the trust’s leaders, as working-class people who have “made it”, and are now to all intents and purposes middle-class subjects seeking to improve the lot of the less-advantaged.
 This ambivalence can be read into a number of remarks, such as “we are modelling entitlement here, not sitting on it”.
 This ambivalence can also be seen in some of the (understandably) defensive comments in response to suggestions by the interviewer that the trust leadership might be perceived as middle-class “do-gooders”: “we are not missionaries and we are not patronising”; “we’re not a predator and we’re not expansionist[;] all we want is to make a difference in the communities where we work and in the system”.
 One of the things these exchanges highlight is the invidious position of anyone trying to improve the lot of individuals in an unjust and unequal system, who thereby open themselves to the charge of not attacking the root causes of the injustice they seek to challenge.
 In this sense, “the unthinkable status of radical change represents the great victory of late capitalist ideology” ( McGowan, 2013, p.
 212).